-Anemia: Ragi is good source of iron and helps improve hemoglobin levels.
+Anemia: Ragi is a good source of iron and helps improve hemoglobin levels.

-Insomnia: Ragi is source of antioxidants like Tryptophan and Amino acids.
-This helps reduce anxiety, depression and Insomnia.
+Insomnia: Ragi is a source of antioxidants like Tryptophan and Amino acids.
+This helps reduce anxiety, depression, and Insomnia.

 Weight loss: Ragi is high in dietary fiber.
 It reduces unnecessary food cravings thus helps in weight loss.

 This is an eggless butter biscuit recipe.
-The recipe includes ragi, oats and wholewheat.
+The recipe includes ragi, oats and whole wheat.
 Feel free to call them multigrain cookies.
 This simple cookie recipe produces healthy biscuits for kids.
-The melt-in-mouth flavour of the cookies make the kids fall for them.
+The melt-in-mouth flavor of the cookies makes the kids fall for them.

-- Ensure the microwave is on convection mode
+- Ensure the microwave is in convection mode

 - Bake the ragi cookies at 150 °C for 12 to 15 min